Flag of North Macedonia: Kutlesh flag (1992–1995)

-Toni Deskoski, Macedonian professor of International Law, argues that the Vergina Sun is not a Macedonian symbol but a Greek symbol that is used by ethnic Macedonians in the nationalist context of Macedonism and that the ethnic Macedonians need to get rid of it.
+Toni Deskoski, Macedonian professor of International Law, argues that the Vergina Sun is not a Macedonian symbol but a Greek symbol that is used by ethnic Macedonians in the nationalist context of Macedonianism and that the ethnic Macedonians need to get rid of it.

+Current flag (1995–present)

+In 1995, the Macedonian government appointed Miroslav Grčev to draft a proposal for a new flag.
+Grčev went on to propose 12 designs for the flag that would have a sun in the center.
+Eventually, Grčev's last proposal was accepted – the design where the sun rays are on the entire surface of the flag.
+On 5 October 1995, the current flag of North Macedonia was adopted by the Macedonian parliament.
+The flag represents a golden sun with eight rays on a red field.

 Design

 The flag ratio is 1:2 (height/width), with two colours:

-Flag proposals

-Before the current state flag was officially adopted, the following flags were proposed in 1995: